Dynatrace/serverless-hotday-2019/labs/preparation/README.md

 ### Creating an AWS user and logging in

+To authenticate the AWS CLI, we will create a dedicated user that only has programmatic access.

 1. Open the AWS Dashboard and select __Services -> IAM__
 2. Click **Users** and **Add user**
 3. Name the user **hotday-cli**